GaryAtGitHub/VR-DEMO/Assets/VRTK Scrpit/README.md

-modified script for VRTK3.30 to enable:
+modified script for VRTK3.30 to enable improvement on:

 * Dash Teleport with grabbed objects
 * SnapDrop Zone for childern of non-kinemati objects to enable parts assembly